 A simple user journey is one that provides customers with a tailored journey based on their requirement, serving up the information they need along each step of the sales funnel.
 Paired with mass customisation functionality, customers don’t just experience simplicity at the beginning, but during the creative process too; for example, when building their final product when using a product configurator tool.

 Many companies offer 3D rendering to showcase their products, but Modular is showcasing simplicity at its finest with the ability to personalise to the customers exact requirements.
 There are no limits - it’s a smooth journey to reach the customisation process which is powered by the best technology and the choices are simply laid out in front of the shopper.

-Being digitally savvy is important in customer experience, as it’s only with expert knowledge that a simple journey can be understood and mapped out effortlessly, but there is still a lot to be said about the basic principles that underpin customer service.
-The two principles co-exist – there is no customer experience without customer service.
+There is still a lot to be said for the basic principles that underpin customer service.
+The two principles co-exist - there is no customer experience without customer service.